“The difference between despair and hope is just a different way of telling stories from the same set of facts.”Alain de Botton

-When the world prepared to go into lock-down in March of, I missed the chance to return to my partner and my home in Vietnam.
-Depression and anxiety promptly came to visit, but I know that I am more resilient than I think I am, and I instantly turned to my number one coping strategy.
-I opened my new notebook and started writing.
+When the world prepared to go into lock-down in March 2020, I missed the chance to return to my partner and my home in Vietnam.
+Depression and anxiety promptly came to visit.
+I knew that I am more resilient than I think I am.
+I instantly turned to my number one coping strategy.
+I opened new journal and I started writing things down.

-Faced with uncertainty and loss of control, I know that writing will be there for me, as it has been during every crisis.
+Faced with uncertainty and loss of control, I know that writing will be there for me.
+It has been my life saver during every crisis.
 Regular journaling has trained me to be my own therapist.
 Writing things down is an act of self-care.
 It’s like opening the door to my heart to see what’s in there and allowing myself to sit with all of it.

 Writing through the grief of my husband’s death and the aftermath of a natural disaster, I learned that we can cultivate resilience by allowing ourselves to experience our feelings, both good and bad.